learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Navigation.md

   );
 }
 ```
 Now we will have a new parameter `route` to Page2. `route` is like `navigation`, which is passed to all the `Screen component`.
-The value passed in is received and could be accessed in route.params in the destination page.
+The value passed in is received and can be accessed in route.params in the destination page.

 ## Limitations
 ### Right-to-Left (RTL) Layout support
-The library sometimes encouter problems with RTL layout, thus, it is suggest to use other navigation method with RTL layout.
+The library sometimes encounters problems with RTL layout, thus, it is suggested to use other navigation methods with RTL layout.

 ## Reference
 React Navigation. https://reactnavigation.org